 Our goal is to rebuild your life after you have been in an accident.
 We want to put you in the same position, or as close to it as possible, as you were in before you were involved in this accident.
 We will see to it that you get the medical attention you need.
 We find all sources of insurance available, and handle all dealings with the insurance companies involved.
 We obtain the police accident report, contact listed witnesses, and obtain photographs documenting the investigation.
 We will help you with your property damage claim without charging a fee.
 If we are not immediately available when you call, we will promptly return your call.
 If you have missed time from work due to your accident, we seek to recover your lost wages.
-Our experienced car accident lawyers can negotiate with the insurance company to get you the compensation you are entitled to.
+Our experienced car accident lawyers in North Carolina can negotiate with the insurance company to get you the compensation you are entitled to.

 After you speak with an attorney.
 Better yet, let us file the claim for you.
 We can handle all dealings with the insurance company, and once you retain a lawyer, they can no longer contact you.
 Remember, what you say to the insurance company can later be used against you.

 Yes.
 Often times, particularly with soft tissue injuries, the pain does not set in until 2 or 3 days after the accident.
 Furthermore, a post-accident examination by a doctor could reveal injuries that could later have devastating effect.
 When it comes to your health, better safe than sorry, and you don’t want the insurance carrier to use a delay in treatment against you.